Primary Pulmonary Hypertension (PPH)

 - Chest X-ray.
 A test that takes pictures of internal tissues, including the heart.

-- Electrocardiogram (ECG).
+- ECG.
 This test records the strength and timing of the electrical activity of the heart.
 It shows abnormal rhythms and can sometimes detect heart muscle damage.
 Small sensors are taped to your skin to pick up the electrical activity.

-- Echocardiogram (echo).
-This test uses sound waves to check the heart's chambers and valves.
+- Echocardiogram.
+This test uses sound waves to check the heart’s chambers and valves.
 The echo sound waves create a picture on a screen as an ultrasound transducer is passed over the skin over the heart.
 Echo can show damage and enlargement of the heart.

-- Pulmonary function tests (PFTs).
-These are diagnostic tests that help to measure the lungs' ability to move air into and out of the lungs.
+- Pulmonary function tests.
+These are diagnostic tests that help to measure the lungs’ ability to move air into and out of the lungs.
 The tests are usually done with special machines you breathe into.

 - Cardiac catheterization of the right side of the heart.
-With this procedure, X-rays are taken after a dye (contrast agent) is injected into the pulmonary artery to look for any narrowing, blockages, or other changes.
+In this procedure, the doctor passes a hollow tube through a large catheter in the vein.
+He threads the tube through the right side of the heart and into the pulmonary artery.
 This is the only test that directly measures the pressure inside the pulmonary arteries.

 How is primary pulmonary hypertension treated?

 There is no cure for primary pulmonary hypertension.
 Treatment tries to manage symptoms and may include one or more of the following:

 - Anticoagulants.
 These are blood thinners used to make the blood less likely to clot and help it flow more freely.

 - Diuretics.
 Called ‘water” pills, these are used to decrease the amount of fluid in the body.
 They help reduce swelling and the amount of work the heart has to do.